Why and how actuaries have betrayed all Canadians

 “Board members must be collegial, representative and make a collective commitment to understand and fairly balance stakeholder interests.”

 Conversely, CPP Investments has an excellent board.
 However, their board only oversees investment decisions, not surplus distribution issues.
-Perhaps because they all come from the financial industry, they all remain mysteriously mute regarding the CPP’s $500 billion surplus and potential to solve many of the serious financial problems facing many Canadians today.
+Perhaps because these board members all come from the financial industry, they remain mysteriously mute regarding the CPP’s $500 billion surplus and potential to solve the serious financial problems facing many Canadians today.

 One million seniors have died earlier than they should